Design Your Home

 2. Straight Stairs with a Central Landing

 A high-ceiling room or a staircase with more than 16 risers will require a staircase that is 12 feet high with a special landing.
-Its drawback is that it requires a larger space hence is applicable in commercial buildings than in private ones.
+Its drawback is that it requires a larger space, making it more applicable in commercial buildings than in private ones; however, when used in residential settings, it’s important to use safe stairway runners to enhance safety and reduce slips.

 3. L Shaped Staircase